asogani23/panw_journal_challenge/README.md

 ### 6.1 Tools Used

-- ChatGPT
+- GitHub Copilot
-  I used ChatGPT as a coding assistant to:
+  I used Copilot as a coding assistant to:
   - Brainstorm the overall structure (splitting analyzer, storage, and cli).
-  - Iterate on the energy and stress heuristics.
   - Draft the initial CLI and unit tests.

 - Local Python environment